3eif/COVID19-App/README.md

 Note: this app was made in less than 5 days so the code isn't A+ quality.

 ## Installation
-### Without Unity
-If you want to get the app up and running without building the project in Unity, download the app here:

-### With Unity
 - Clone the repo: `git clone https://github.com/Tetracyl/COVID19-App COVID19-App`
-- Open the repo with Unity (version 2019.3.7 is preferred)
+- Open the repo with Unity 3D (version 2019.3.7 is preferred)
 - Press play

+### Building Project
+If you want to build your project follow these steps:
+- Navigate to File > Build Settings
+- Chose your preferred build settings
+- Press build

 ## Screenshots